-- The closest member of staff present will assess the seriousness of the injury and seek the assistance of a qualified first aider and if appropriate, go to the school office where First Aiders will provide the required first aid treatment - The first aider, if called, will assess the injury and decide if further assistance is needed from a colleague or the emergency services.
-They will remain on scene until help arrives - The first aider will also decide whether the injured person should be moved or placed in a recovery position - If the first aider judges that a pupil is too unwell to remain in school, parents will be contacted and asked to collect their child.
-Upon their arrival, the first aider will recommend next steps to the parents - If emergency services are called, the first aider, headteacher, school office staff or SLT member will contact parents immediately
+- The closest member of staff present will assess the seriousness of the injury and seek the assistance of the emergency first aider on duty or if not in a breaktime, and if appropriate, go to the school office where First Aiders will provide the required first aid treatment - The emergency first aider will assess the injury and decide if further assistance is needed from a paediatric first aider or the emergency services.
+They will remain on scene until help arrives - The emergency first aider will also decide whether the injured person should be moved or placed in a recovery position - If the emergency first aider judges that a pupil is too unwell to remain in school, parents will be contacted and asked to collect their child.
+Upon their arrival, the first aider will recommend next steps to the parents.

-• The first aider will complete an accident report form on the same day or as soon as is reasonably practical after an incident resulting in an injury
+- If emergency services are called, the paediatric first aider, headteacher, school office staff or SLT member will contact parents immediately - The emergency first aider will complete an accident report form on the same day or as soon as is reasonably practical after an incident resulting in an injury